Kristen Schaal: Film, TV, and radio

 In 2001, Schaal had a bit role in the film Kate & Leopold.
 Schaal appeared on HBO's Flight of the Conchords as the stalker-fan Mel, a role which earned her an EWwy nomination for Best Supporting Actress in a Comedy Series in 2009.
 She was also a credited consultant and writer for Season 11 of South Park, and appeared on the BBC's Never Mind the Buzzcocks.

 She made her first appearance as a "special commentator" on Comedy Central's The Daily Show on March 13, 2008, often presented in recurring appearances as its news team's "Senior Women's Issues Correspondent".
 In 2008, she made an appearance on Good News Week during the Melbourne International Comedy Festival.
 In October 2008 she appeared in Amnesty International's The Secret Policeman's Ball 2008.
 She also appeared on an episode of Last Week Tonight with John Oliver about sexual education, talking about abstinence and non-abstinence only education.

 Other film and television credits include Aqua Teen Hunger Force, Snake 'n' Bacon, Norbit, Get Him to the Greek, Conviction, Cheap Seats, Freak Show, Cirque du Freak: The Vampire's Assistant, Adam and Steve, The Goods: Live Hard, Sell Hard, Delirious, Good News Week (Australia), Law & Order: Special Victims Unit, Law & Order: Criminal Intent, The Education of Max Bickford, Comedy Central's Contest Searchlight, Ugly Betty, How I Met Your Mother, MTV's Human Giant, and Mad Men.
 She was a contributor to the sketch/music series The Nighttime Clap on the Fuse music network.

-She appeared on Fuse's original comedy series The P.A..
+She appeared on Fuse's original comedy series The P.A.
 She appeared in two TV pilots written and directed by Jersey City comedian Dan McNamara – The Calderons and Redeeming Rainbow, both of which were screened as official selections at the 2006 and 2007 New York Television Festivals.
 She appeared in television commercials for T-Mobile, Wendy's, RadioShack, Starburst, Sony Xperia, and Zaxby's.
 She made an appearance, in April 2008, on the IFC sketch comedy show The Whitest Kids U' Know.
 On April 3, 2009, she taped an episode of Comedy Central Presents.
-In 2010, she added her voice to the PBS Kids GO! series WordGirl as Victoria Best, a child prodigy whose parents taught her to be the best at everything that she does.
-Schaal voiced 12-year-old Mabel Pines on Disney Channel's hit TV series Gravity Falls.
-She currently voices the character Louise on the FOX Network series Bob's Burgers.
+From 2010 to 2015, she added her voice to the PBS Kids GO! series WordGirl as Victoria Best, a child prodigy whose parents taught her to be the best at everything that she does.
+Schaal voiced 12-year-old Mabel Pines on Disney Channel's hit TV series Gravity Falls from 2012 to 2016.
+Since 2011, she has voiced the character Louise on the FOX Network series Bob's Burgers.